 Stored Electricity for Discharge on DemandBATTERY

-The eReserve battery storage project consists of a 20 MW capacity lithium-ion battery storage system.
-This standalone facility located south of Rycroft, Alberta, will be used to store electricity for discharge into the local distribution system upon demand from the Alberta Electric System Operator (AESO).
+eReserve-1 battery storage project consists of a 20 MW capacity lithium-ion battery storage system.
+This standalone facility located south of Rycroft, Alberta, is used to store electricity for discharge into the local distribution system upon demand from the Alberta Electric System Operator (AESO).

-This battery storage facility will generate many community benefits during both the construction and operations phases such as:
+These battery storage facilities will generate many community benefits during both the construction and operations phases such as:

 - municipal tax revenue requiring minimal municipal services